agentbigman/Agentbigman.github.io/_posts/2014-06-12-simplifying-my-life.md

 his name till he gets out of his balcony to say "Wait, I am coming!" or his mom comes out to scold you.
-When you saw an exciting wrestling match on TV, instead of posting a Facebook status or a Tweeting about it, you called your friend on a landline phone and ask him to check out the fight on Start Sports and discuss "how Undertaker kicked Big Show's a$$" the next day at school.
+When you saw an exciting wrestling match on TV, instead of posting a Facebook status or a Tweeting about it, you called your friend on a landline phone and told him to check out the fight on Start Sports and discussed "how Undertaker kicked Big Show's a$$" the next day at school.

 When you went out for a lunch or dinner or when you were just sitting with your friends after a match or a class, you used to talk via your mouths and not through WhatsApp messages.
 Now, when you hang out with your friends, everybody looks down at their smartphone screens.
-When you went for a trip, instead of clicking pics and posting them on Facebook with funny one liners, you used to enjoy and experience the scene.
+When you went for a trip, instead of clicking pics and posting them on Facebook with witty one liners, you used to enjoy and experience the scene.
 When you went out for a meal, instead of posting stupid food pics, you used to enjoy the meal.
 After reading a book or an article, instead of Tweeting about it, you used to think over it.
-When you had nothing to do, you looked at your surroundings or talked to strangers or just did nothing instead of staring at your smartphone screen scrolling through your Twitter timeline.
+When you had nothing to do, instead of staring at your smartphone screen scrolling through your Twitter timeline, you looked at your surroundings or talked to strangers or just did nothing.
+Hard hard is it to just sit and do nothing without staring at your smartphone.

 When I compare today with my high school days, it feels that I have become a narcissistic droid.
 When I see an article or a post, my first instinct is to share it.
 I am bombarded with crap disguised as news and articles in real time.
 I have way shorter attention span and I can't focus for long hours.
-I used to read an entire magazine in a single sitting, and now I can not even read an article without taking multiple breaks or without switching through multiple tabs on browser.
+I could read an entire magazine in a single sitting, and now I can not even read an article without taking multiple breaks or without switching through multiple tabs on browser.
 When someone shares a joke with me, instead of laughing I am like "Meh!
 I've